carpentries-incubator/hpc-intro/_episodes/17-resources.md

   twice the normal rate.
 * `COMMAND`: What command was used to launch a process?

 `htop` provides a [curses]()-based overlay for `top`, producing a better-organized and "prettier" dashboard in your terminal.
 Unfortunately, it is not always available.
-If this is the case, *politely* ask your system administrators to install it for you.
+If this is the case, ask your system administrators to install it for you.
+Don't be shy, they're here to help!

 ### `ps `